Knowledge Resource Centre

 Knowledge Resource Centre (KRC) aims to be one of the best Business School libraries in Mumbai.
 Its ever growing collection includes of some of the best resources on contemporary management thought.
 It includes books, journals, Magazines, newspapers in different disciplines of management and allied sciences.
 It also subscribe to good number of bibliographic, statistical and full text databases in digital format in order to meet the changing information needs of faculty members and students.

-With generous donations offered by Shri Murlidhar Karwa, the institute has set up a commendable Knowledge Resource Centre, which has become a centre of excellence in collection building with high quality resources for post graduate education and research activities.
-It has been named after Shri Murlidhar Karwa as ‘Muralidhar Karwa Knowledge Resource Centre’.KRC aims to be one of the best Business and Management Science libraries in the country.
-Its ever growing collection includes some of the best resources on contemporary management thought, and it includes nearly 50 journals in different disciplines of management and allied sciences.
-It also subscribes to good number of bibliographic, statistical and full text databases in digital format in order to meet the changing information
+KRC aims to be one of the best Business and Management Science libraries in the country.
+Its ever growing collection includes some of the best resources on contemporary management thought, and it includes nearly 100 journals in different disciplines of management and allied sciences.
+It also subscribes to good number of bibliographic, statistical and full text databases in digital format in order to meet the changing information needs of faculty members and students.
+It continuously tries to add all documents as needed by the curriculum and aims to become a single hub to meet the needs of academic information.

 Following responsibilities are undertaken by the committee: